Mark G. Ham

-Mark G. Ham (1820 – 1869) was an American sailor who received the Medal of Honor for valor in action during the American Civil War.
+Mark G. Ham (c.
+1820 – 1869) was an American sailor who received the Medal of Honor for valor in action during the American Civil War.

 Biography

 Ham was born in Portsmouth, New Hampshire.
 He was a member of the crew of USS Kearsarge when she sank the commerce raider CSS Alabama on June 19, 1864 off Cherbourg, France.
 During this action, he distinguished himself under heavy fire from the enemy.

 Ham is buried in Harmony Grove Cemetery in Portsmouth, New Hampshire.

 Medal of Honor citation

 Rank and Organization: Carpenter's Mate, U.S. Navy.
 Born: 1820, Portsmouth, N.H.
 Accredited To: New Hampshire.
 G.O.
 No.: 45, December 31, 1864.